"From the One Light, the entire universe welled up. So who is good, and who is bad?"

 According to a reference in S.L.
 Sondhi's book, Sant Kabir, Kabir relates an anecdote to make us aware of the purity of the water of the Ganges.
 Considering the Brahmin's claim that the water of the Ganga washes off all sins, Kabir hands over a bowl of such water to the Brahmins, but they refuse on the excuse that the bowl had become impure through the touch of a low caste man like Kabir.
 On this, Kabir satirises the Brahmins and says that if the water of the Ganga fails to keep the bowl pure, how can it purify our souls from all evils?
 The Brahmins have no answer to it.

-Many attempts were made to torture Kabir to the point of submisson, but Kabir ji was headstrong and took these tortures as His will.
+Many attempts were made to torture Kabir to the point of submisson, but Kabir ji was headstrong and took these tortures as God's will.
 Ultimately, Sikander Lodhi was impressed by his personality, and out of respect to his wisdom and old age, acquitted him.
 Referring to Kabir's love for the Divine, deep faith and reverence for Him, Bhai Gurdas had said: "Brother!
 There is no difference between Lord Rama and Kabir (who has a oneness with Him, though his bodily vesture gives him a separate entity)".

 The followers of Kabir have come to be known as Kabir panthis.
 They have their principle centre at Kashi.
 Two of his disciples, Dharam Das and Surat Gopal have completed his compositions under the title 'Kabir Bijak'.
 However, 541 slokas of Kabir that find a place in SGGS ji are considered important because of their genuineness.
 Since the entire text of the Scripture has ever been inviolable, the text of Kabir's hymns therein has also remained intact and unaltered.